Quality Features and Best Practices

 Linguistic Quality Assurance

-Purpose: Objectively evaluate the quality of translations for the purpose of improving the quality by providing feedback to the linguists.
+Purpose: Objectively evaluate the quality of translations for improving the quality by providing feedback to the linguists.

 LQA is a human-driven process that is based on creating a quality assurance schema that describes objective issues that are seen when evaluating the translations for linguistic accuracy and proficiency.